mosets/docs/template.md

 ## Module Positions {#module-positions}

-Mosets Tree's Kinabalu template supports additional module positions within the Mosets Tree extension.
+Mosets Tree's Banyan template supports additional module positions within the Mosets Tree extension.
 These module positions are available in index and category pages, opening up the possibilities of showing additional any modules inside these pages.

 You may refer to the diagram below to see all the available module positions.
 Replace `{cat_id}` with the category ID you want the module to be displayed.
 For example, to use `category2-footer-id{cat_id}` in th category with ID 13, you'll enter `category2-footer-id13` as the module position.